-We don't handle any credit card or other financial data on this web site.
-When you purchase something through this web site (e.g. a membership renewal or products), the information about what you want is added to the shopping cart.
-When you decide to buy the items, your shopping cart data is copied to PayPal, which is where you complete your actual financial transactions.
-PayPal is responsible for keeping your financial data secure (part of the reason why I, as the webmaster, have to pay a monthly fee for PayPal's services).
+We don't handle any credit card or other financial data on this web site, so such information is not stored by this web site or by the NASG itself.
+We have our own built-in online shopping cart system on this web site, but when you decide to buy the items in your shopping cart, your data is copied to PayPal, which is where you complete your actual financial transactions.
+PayPal is responsible for keeping your financial data secure.
+This guarantees that the NASG remains in compliance with U.S. and international laws regarding our (not) storing of customers' financial data.

 We have this web site set up so that when you visit, you are automatically routed to the secure version of this web site.
 You should be able to see the "https://..." in the web site's address bar of your web browser.
 The "s" indicates that you are viewing the secure version.
 So, since we don't maintain financial data, does the NASG's web site need to be secure?
 Not explicitly.
 However, there are three reasons for why we set it up this way:

 We try to make all links to external web sites be ones that use the secure version.
 However, not all sites have a secure version available, in which case we have to use their non-secure version.
 We strongly recommend not engaging in financial transactions on a web site that is not secure.
 Always check to see if your web browser indicates that the web site is secure (or you are view the "https://..." version of their site) before entering any personal information.